MichealAniC/BuddyAI/README.md

 - Emergency risk detection

 ---
 ## Research Contribution
 This study contributes to the growing field of Artificial Intelligence in Mental Health by demonstrating how AI technologies can assist in the early detection and support of students experiencing symptoms of depression in tertiary institutions.

 ---

 ## Disclaimer
 BuddyAI does not provide medical diagnoses and should not be used as a replacement for professional mental health services.
 Users experiencing severe emotional distress are strongly encouraged to seek assistance from qualified mental health professionals, counselors, healthcare providers, or emergency services.

----

-## Author

-**Micheal Ani**

-Final Year Project

-Department of Computer Science

-2026

----

-## License

-This project is developed for academic and research purposes.
-Licensing terms will be specified upon project completion.